How to make the most of your 5 days in Seville

 Seville is often considered to be the most beautiful city in southern Spain.
 Its beauty is in not only the gorgeous buildings and its long history but also in the fact that the city is fairly small, which makes it easy enough to walk between tourist attractions.

-🍽 Meal times: In Andalucia, the biggest meal of the day is lunch, which is taken between 2 pm – 4 pm.
-In Seville, you’ll always be able to find somewhere to eat something but between 4 pm – 8 pm many bars and restaurants will be closed so you’ll need to be flexible.
+🍽 In Andalucia, the biggest meal of the day is lunch, which is taken between 2 pm – 4 pm.
+In Seville, you’ll always be able to find somewhere to eat something but between 4 pm – 8 pm many bars and restaurants will be closed so you’ll need to be flexible, or willing to eat fast food.
 People start coming out again to eat around 9 pm and it’s perfectly normal to see groups eating at 11 pm.

-🛝 If you’re coming to Seville with kids then this article will still come in handy but I highly recommend you also read my articles dedicated to finding the fun for kids in Seville and in Andalucía as they do offer far more specific kids friendly activities.
+👧🏽 If you’re coming to Seville with kids, I highly recommend you also read my articles dedicated to finding the fun for kids in Seville and in Andalucía as they do offer far more specific kids friendly activities.
 If you’re coming to Seville with teens in tow then you’ll be wanting to find activities they’ll enjoy too.

 🎟 Seville is a very popular destination for tourists and as such it is always recommended to book tickets to the main attractions in advance.
 If you don’t, you risk missing out or spending a long time waiting in line for the potential of a last minute ticket.